rrwick/Basecalling-comparison/README.md

 Nanonet performed poorly, with a low median and a significant proportion of unaligned reads.
 Its curiously high peak of about 99% results from the short output sequences discussed above.
 While a few Nanonet 'reads' did indeed align to the reference with up to 99% identity, these were actually just small fragments (hundreds of bp) of larger reads.

-Albacore v2.1.3, Guppy v0.3.0 and Scrappie v1.1.1 (with the rgrgr_94 model) performed the best overall.
+Albacore v2.1.3, Guppy v0.3.0 and Scrappie v1.3.0 performed the best overall.
 All three of these are developed by ONT and share much of their design, so similar performance makes sense.
 In particular, Albacore and Guppy produced nearly identical results, a trend that will continue in more analyses below.
+Scrappie's rnnrf_r94 model did the best overall, but only by a small margin, and it was very slow to run.